 As part of funding given by African Bush Camps Foundation, they focus on reducing human-animal conflict, which poses a significant risk to the survival of all carnivores in the wild, through a detailed understanding of the ecological and social factors that influence conflict.
 In the Hwange area, this conflict arises from lion predation on the livestock of rural communities who frequently retaliate by killing the lion as the people are subsistence farmers and the cattle are a vital part of their being able to support their families.

-Mid-morning, we will hear an inspiring talk by the camp’s Conservation Manager Richard Hoare on the Hwange Management Plan, The Water in the Park, Friends of Hwange and other conservation projects on the go.
+6:30am – depart for game drive with transfer to hear an inspiring talk by the camp’s Conservation Manager, Richard Hoare, on the Hwange Management Plan, The Water in the Park, Friends of Hwange and other conservation projects on the go.

-Afternoon Game Drive, sunset drinks and snacks as a group at a waterhole, dinner in camp.
+4:00pm – depart camp The day will come to a beautiful close with an afternoon game drive, sunset drinks and snacks as a group at a waterhole, followed by dinner in camp.

-Our intention for today is to learn about the Lion Research Program in Hwange and we will be hearing from them about Lion Research, Wild Dog (Painted Dog) research and other activities that the researchers do in Hwange National Park.
+6:30am – depart for game drive with transfer to learn about the Lion Research Program in Hwange and we will be hearing from them about Lion Research, Wild Dog (Painted Dog) research and other activities that the researchers do in Hwange National Park.

 The Hwange Lion Research Project, which has been running for 15 years, is aimed at understanding, managing and conserving the lion population of Zimbabwe’s Hwange National Park through the collection of valuable long-term monitoring data of population demographics, ecology, and behavior.
 The project is run under the auspices of the Wildlife Conservation Research Unit (WildCRU) of Oxford University’s Department of Zoology which has grown to be one of the largest and most productive conservation research institutes in the world.

-We will then check out and transfer en route back to Victoria Falls.
-This is an informative visit, with a voluntary donation per person toward the research and upkeep of the facility.
+8:30am – check out/depart for a short game drive with transfer to The Painted Dog Research Facility.
+This is an informative visit, with a voluntary donation per person (already included in trip costs) toward the research and upkeep of the facility.

 Painted Dog Conservation was originally established as Painted Dog Research in 1992.
 At this time, the human-induced carnage from snares, shooting, and road kills accounted for 95% of all dog mortalities in Zimbabwe.
 During the subsequent years, a strategy evolved establishing a combination of direct action policies and long-term education and community development programs.
 Driven by the desire to make a substantial, lasting contribution to painted dogs, nature conservation and importantly to the lives of the local people, the project now employs some 45 staff in its various programs.